nirelbaz/meniai/README.md

    };
    ```

-2. **Bot-specific configuration**: Each bot has its own configuration stored in the `.meniai` directory:
+2. **Agent-specific configuration**: Each agent has its own configuration stored in the `.meniai` directory:

-   - `.meniai/bot-name/config.json`: Contains bot-specific settings.
+   - `.meniai/agent-name/config.json`: Contains agent-specific settings.
-   - `.meniai/bot-name/system-message.txt`: Stores the bot's system message.
+   - `.meniai/agent-name/system-message.txt`: Stores the agent's system message.

-   These files are automatically created and updated when you create or modify a bot.
+   These files are automatically created and updated when you create or modify an agent.

-Bot-specific configurations can be overridden via command-line options when running a bot.
+Agent-specific configurations can be overridden via command-line options when running an agent.

 For all available options, run: